Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 22 Best Day Trips from Tucson (By a Local)

 I’m a Tucson local who has spent a lifetime traveling all around my hometown.
-This guide is a collection of my favorite day trips from Tucson, carefully chosen after years of personal research.
+This guide is a collection of my favorite day trips from Tucson, carefully chosen after years of personal research and experience

 These Southern Arizona destinations include outdoor experiences, big-city entertainment, historical sites, and hidden gems.
-Plus, if you’re a fan of obscure attractions, I’ve got you covered with haunted sites, prison gift shops, and “The Thing” — which you won’t want to miss.
+Plus, if you’re a fan of obscure attractions, I’ve got you covered with haunted sites, prison gift shops, and underground worlds.

-Before you dive in, be sure to bookmark my guide to what to do in Tucson too!
+Before you dive in, be sure to bookmark my guide on the best things to do in Tucson, too!

 22 Best Tucson Day Trips